X-ray filter: Applications

-X-ray filters are also used for X-ray crystallography, in determinations of the interatomic spaces of crystalline solids.
+X-ray filters are also used for X-ray diffraction, in determinations of the interatomic spaces of crystalline solids.
 These lattice spacings can be determined using Bragg diffraction, but this technique requires scans to be done with approximately monochromatic X-ray beams.
 Thus, filter set ups like the copper nickel system described above are used to allow only a single X-ray wavelength to penetrate through to a target crystal, allowing the resulting scattering to determine the diffraction distance.